Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Determinizing Register Automata

-\item We need to avoid a~situation when a~set-register has collected all possible nondeterministic choices of a~standard $\nra$ register and then is tested twice with a~different result.
-Consider the following example of an~$\nra$~$\aut$ and an~$\rsa$ obtained from~$\aut$ by \cref{alg:det} without Line~\ref{ln:update_collapse} (to save space, we collapse all macrostates with the same set of states into one): \ol{mention the new update in the algorithm}
+\item \begin{changebar} \emph{Choice collapse at tests (Line 9).} When a~set-register has collected several nondeterministic choices of values for a~standard $\nra$ register, then testing membership of a concrete value, which stands for testing equality of the $\nra$ register, should collapse the choices to that single value.
+Without the collapse, a subsequent second membership test with a different value might pass as if the $\nra$ register could hold two different values at once within a~single non-deterministic case. \end{changebar} Consider the following example of an~$\nra$~$\aut$ and an~$\rsa$ obtained from~$\aut$ by \cref{alg:det} without the substitution $\update\subst{\guardeq}{\inp}$ \begin{changebar} on Line 9 \end{changebar} (to save space, we collapse all macrostates with the same set of states into one):

-One can see that while the $\nra$ cannot accept the word $\pair a 1\pair a 2 \pair b 1 \pair b 2$, the $\rsa$ accepts it.
-This happens because the $\rsa$ did not ``\emph{collapse}'' the possible nondeterministic choices that are kept in the registers for the value of~$r_q$ after the first membership test (on the transition from $\set{q}$ to~$\set{s}$) succeeded.
-We avoid this situation by the code on Line~\ref{ln:update_collapse}, which performs the collapse of the set of nondeterministic choices into a~single value when it is positively tested.
-The update on the $\rsa$ transition from~$\set q$ to~$\set s$ constructed by the algorithm will then become $r_s \gets \set \inp$ and the result will be precise.
+One can see that while $\aut$ cannot accept the word $\pair a 1\pair a 2 \pair b 1 \pair b 2$, the $\drsa$ can.
+This happens because the $\drsa$ did not ``\emph{collapse}'' the possible nondeterministic choices that are kept in the registers for the value of~$r_q$ after the first membership test (on the transition from $\set{q}$ to~$\set{s}$) succeeded.
+We avoid this situation by the substitution \begin{changebar} on Line~9, \end{changebar} which performs the collapse of the set of nondeterministic choices given by particular values of $\guardeq$ into a~single value when it is positively tested.
+The update on the $\rsa$ transition from~$\set q$ to~$\set s$ constructed by the algorithm will then become $r_s \gets \set \inp$ and the result will be~precise.

 One might also imagine similar scenario as the previous but with several registers copying a~nondeterministically chosen value (e.g., when a~data value is copied from~$r_1$ to~$r_2$ and, later, $r_1$ is positively tested for equality, we need to guarantee that the value of~$r_2$ also collapses to the given data value).
-In order to avoid this, we require that the input $\nra$ is \emph{single-valued}, i.e., it never happens that a~data value is in more than one register. \end{enumerate}
+In order to avoid this, we require that the input $\nra$ is \emph{copyless}, i.e., it never happens that a~data value is in more than one register. \end{enumerate}